-From my experience of first days at new jobs, I’ve found that there seems to be three approaches to onboarding:
+From our experience of first days at new jobs, we’ve found that there seems to be three approaches to onboarding:

 1. The throw you in the deep end and see if you can swim approach — essentially no onboarding at all.
 All you can do is try and find a friendly colleague that will hopefully show you the ropes.